Loki 7 bombings

 Roger Charles Bell is a Canadian former secondary school teacher and convicted criminal from Prince Edward Island.
 Born in Murray River in 1944, Bell is a graduate of University of Western Ontario and taught high school chemistry at several schools in eastern Prince Edward Island.

 Criminal conviction

 Bell was arrested in 1997 and charged in connection with a series of pipe bomb explosions in Charlottetown, Prince Edward Island, and Halifax, Nova Scotia, dating from 1988 to 1996.
 During this time, a series of communications to media and law enforcement officials claimed that the bombings were undertaken by a group calling itself "Loki 7".
 Bell was convicted in 1997 by Chief Justice Armand DesRoches on charges of exploding four pipe bombs over a period of eight years and was given a nine-year sentence which he served at the Springhill Institution in Nova Scotia.
-DesRoches sentenced Bell to 10 years in prison.

 Bombings

 A pipe bomb exploded outside the Sir Louis Henry Davies Law Courts in Charlottetown in October 1988.
 The bomb was obscured in a flower bed and exploded at 0600, causing no structural damage, although windows were broken and damage was sustained to the law library.

 After a 6-year lull, a pipe bomb planted in a trash can in Halifax's Point Pleasant Park was discovered in 1994.
 Law enforcement were alerted and the bomb was defused with no damage being reported.

 On April 20, 1995, one day after the Oklahoma City bombing attack, a powerful pipe bomb that was planted under a wood-framed wheelchair ramp on the north side of Province House in Charlottetown exploded in the mid-morning hours.
 The explosion occurred several minutes after a class of school children had passed through the area.
 Over 20 windows were damaged on the building and shrapnel and debris was thrown around the area.
 One injury was reported by an individual sitting on a nearby park bench who received a broken ankle and severed blood vessels from the shrapnel and the shockwave.
 After this explosion, police and media (ATV News) received the first communiqué from "Loki 7".

 On June 25, 1996, the Prince Edward Island station of the Canadian Broadcasting Corporation (CBC) received a warning from "Loki 7" about a bomb located at a nearby propane terminal.
 Law enforcement evacuated the surrounding area and discovered the device affixed to a large above-ground propane storage tank.
 Several empty garbage trucks were placed around the tank to shield potential blast effects and police bomb squads removed the device using a water cannon.
 It exploded but did not cause any damage to the propane terminal or other equipment.